DolAr1610/Flask_lab/README.md

 ```
 You can now go to http://127.0.0.1:5000/api/v1/hello-world-8 in your web browser to see the response from the server.

+## License

+This project is distributed under the MIT license.
+Details can be found in the LICENSE file.

 ## Author
 Arsen Dolichnyi